kylianSalomon/flutter_hook_form/README.md

           // No need to specify the form schema type - it's inferred from the fieldHook HookedTextFormField(
             fieldHook: SignInFormSchema.email,
-            // initialValue: initialEmailValue, // Uncomment to use initial values
             decoration: const InputDecoration(
               labelText: 'Email',
               hintText: 'Enter your email',